CloudLabs-Samples/EduLabs/DataScience/windows/lab-aws.md

  ## Summary

- In this lab environment, you have accessed the JupyterLab application and explored many notebooks.
+ In this lab environment, you have accessed the JupyterLab application and explored several notebooks.